Augustin007/anremithrl-s-guide-to-earendor/World/Characters & More/Beings/Mortals/Mixed/Tiefling/Tahlia Tormund.md

   - Tormund
 ---

-Tahlia Tormund was born of Lilith Tormund, who was the daughter of [[Asmodeus]] and Nemi Tormund, a mortal who was seduced by Azmodeus during [[The Sundered War]].
+Tahlia Tormund was born of Lilith Tormund, who was the daughter of [[Asmodeus]] and Nemi Tormund, a mortal who was seduced by Azmodeus during [[The Sundering War]].

 Tahlia was born in the year 4618 AA.